-Using the most comprehensive network of air quality monitors of its kind, Breathe London maps pollution at the street level to paint a clearer picture of the city’s air quality.
+Using a comprehensive network of air quality monitors, Breathe London maps pollution at the street level to paint a clearer picture of the city’s air quality.

 With cutting-edge sensor technology and research, Breathe London’s three complementary projects will help us understand what’s happening at the ground-level where people live, work and play: